Panel summaries:

 My intention with this panel is to honor labor, the work we do with our hands.
 Work performed by men, women, children and animals.
 Work performed for pay, for the household, and for the satisfaction of accomplishing something in the physical world.

-Find all the stories and portraits on the panel page:
+Find all the stories and portraits on its panel page:

 panel 16 independence